piti-diablotin/agate/README.md

   sudo make install
   ```
   That's it.
-  Note that `agate` will be installed in `/usr/local/` (prefix to use to compile [qAgate](https://github.com/piti-diablotin/qAgate).
+  Note that `agate` will be installed in `/usr/local/` (prefix to use to compile [qAgate](https://github.com/piti-diablotin/qAgate)).

 ## Debian 10
-  The procedure is the same as for ubuntu with 2 modifications the
-  dependencies and the `configure`
+  The procedure is the same as for ubuntu with 2 modifications: the dependencies and the `configure` steps
   ```
   su
   apt install g++ autotools-dev automake autoconf m4 libtool libncurses5-dev libjpeg62-turbo-dev libpng-dev libnetcdf-dev libcurl3-dev libfreetype6-dev libglfw3-dev libeigen3-dev fontconfig libxml2-dev gnuplot-qt libyaml-cpp-dev libfftw3-dev libssh-dev libreadline-dev cxxtest git make